dcardosomr-cmd/Fraud-Risk-Analysis/README.md

 A subset of merchants exhibits fraud rates of 100% across five or more transactions, a pattern strongly consistent with fictitious or compromised merchant accounts being used to process stolen card data.
 These merchant relationships represent an acute financial and reputational risk and should be escalated for immediate review and suspension pending investigation.

 Merchant 1308 is particularly notable — it appears both in the highest-risk merchant list and among the top merchants by transacted value.
-This combination of high transaction volume and a 100% fraud rate makes it one of the most financially damaging entities in the dataset and the highest-priority case for immediate action.
+This combination of high transaction volume and a 100% fraud rate makes it the most financially damaging entitie in the dataset and the highest-priority case for immediate action.

 High-risk merchants collectively account for 45.01% of all fraudulent transactions while representing only 5.50% of total transaction volume.
-This concentration means that suspending even a small number of compromised merchant accounts would produce a disproportionately large reduction in overall fraud rate.
+This concentration means that suspending even a small number of compromised merchant accounts would produce a large reduction in overall fraud rate.

 Conversely, merchants such as 49205 demonstrate that low-risk, high-volume merchant relationships are achievable within the current portfolio.
 Understanding the acquisition channel and onboarding process for these clean merchants would enable the business to replicate successful partnerships and strengthen portfolio quality over time.

-Shared card usage is disproportionately concentrated among high-risk merchants.
+Shared card usage is concentrated among high-risk merchants.
 Since shared cards carry a fraud rate of 33.8% compared to 11.7% for exclusive cards, the co-occurrence of a high-risk merchant and a shared card transaction should be treated as a compounding risk signal requiring immediate intervention.

 **Key metrics:**